adrianvalenz/adrianinvokes/src/index.md

 title: "Hey, my name is Adrian Valenzuela"
 ---

-In my former life I was a barber, now a Full Stack Web Developer, with 8+ years of professional experience in the industry, I have designed, developed, and maintained a wide range of applications for both small businesses and corporations.
+In my former life I was a barber, now a Full Stack Web Developer, with 8+ years of professional experience in the industry.
+I have designed, developed, and maintained a wide range of applications for both small businesses and corporations.

 I am a proud member of the Bridgetown core team and I manage a [tech blog](https://mugenruby.com) to show other developers what I have learned.